hypercube-software/Audio-Workshops/site/docs/midi-sysex.md

 - This file can be easily read in any programming language
 - It contains the SYSEX spec of the device including the "decoding key" to convert 7 bit MIDI data to 8 bit data.
-- It define how the device select patches and, believe me, there are a lot of ways 🤭
+- It defines how the device select patches and, believe me, there are a lot of ways 🤭

 Optionally, it is possible to override such file in order to separate what is dependent of your configuration and what is not.